Rikenunes8/feup-sgi-Checkers/tp3/README.md

 - The 2D interface was not removed to accomodate the features implemented before tp3, although it is not used in the checkers game.
 Instead, it is used a 3D interface based on buttons.

 ## Scenes
+3 main scenes were designed and can be changed by clicking the buttons in the main menu.
+The 3 scenes are:

 ### FEUP garden
 This scene is the same developed along [tp1](../tp1) and [tp2](../tp2/) but a checkers game was placed in the middle of the garden.